-Blood transfusion has been the only acknowledged effective modality for the management of TTP since the 1920s.37 Subsequently, plasma was identified as the active component that drives the clinical response to transfusion.38 Since then, a cumulative body of evidence has supported the efficacy and tolerability of plasma exchange concerning survival and clinical outcomes of TTP patients.39-41 Various plasma preparations are available for exchange with relatively similar efficacy.42 Some centers prefer cryosupernatant plasma with its theoretical superiority over other preparations due lack of large vWF substrates within its component;43 however, the current evidence is equivocal regarding the superiority of cryosupernatant plasma.44 Plasma exchange is applied daily until clinical recovery is achieved, the clinical recovery is usually defined as recovery of platelet count to the normal levels, resolution of hemolysis, and recovery of any ischemic organ manifestations.3 Usually, 1.5 fold plasma volume exchange is administered for the first procedures, followed by 1.0 fold patient plasma volume thereafter.9 on Thrombosis and Haemostasis (ISTH) guideline recommends the combination of corticosteroids and plasma exchange for the management of acute episodes of aTTP.46
+Since the 1920s, blood transfusion was the only modality acknowledged effective for the management of TTP.37 Subsequently, plasma was identified as the active blood component that drives the clinical response to transfusion.38 Since then, a cumulative body of evidence has supported the tolerability and efficacy of plasma exchange in TTP patients.39-41 Various plasma preparations are available for exchange with relatively similar efficacy.42 Some centers prefer cryosupernatant plasma with its theoretical superiority over other preparations, being free of large VWF substrates.43 However, the current evidence equivocally endorses the superiority of cryosupernatant plasma.44 Plasma exchange is applied daily until clinical recovery is achieved.
+The clinical recovery is usually defined as recovery of platelet count to the normal levels, resolution of hemolysis, and recovery of any ischemic organ manifestations.3 Usually, 1.5-fold patient plasma volume exchange is administered during the first procedures, and 1.0-fold thereafter.9

-2. Steroids
+2. STEROIDS

-Many centers recommend the use of high-dose methylprednisolone as an adjuvant to plasma exchange owing to the autoimmune nature of aTTP.45 Although the currently published evidence supporting the use of steroids is of low quality, the last release of the International Society
+Many centers recommend the use of high-dose methylprednisolone as an adjuvant to plasma exchange owing to the autoimmune nature of aTTP.45 Although the currently published evidence supporting the use of steroids is of low quality, the last release of the International Society on Thrombosis and Hemostasis (ISTH) guideline recommends the combination of corticosteroids and plasma exchange for the management of acute episodes of aTTP.46

-3. Immunomodulators
+3. IMMUNOMODULATORS

-Immunomodulators can be offered to patients with suboptimal response to daily plasma exchange.
-Previous retrospective studies demonstrated that rituximab, a monoclonal antibody against CD20, exhibited a high remission rate in refractory cases to plasma exchange.^{47,48} These findings were further supported by subsequent prospective studies, in which rituximab was administrated for two to three weeks at a dose of 375 mg/m2.^{49,50} In the abovementioned studies, rituximab was associated with few cases of relapse and well-tolerable safety profile.9 The 2020 ISTH guideline recommends the addition of rituximab to the standard regimen; however, the low level of evidence supporting the addition of rituximab and the fact that many aTTP did not develop relapses on the standard regimen, the ISTH panel stated that the addition of rituximab in local settings should be guided by cost-effectiveness analysis and the presence of comorbid autoimmune disease.46 In patients with relapses, the ISTH guideline recommends the addition of corticosteroid and rituximab to plasma exchange; however, special attention should be given to possible adverse events from repeated use of high-dose corticosteroids46.
+Immunomodulators can be offered to patients who respond suboptimally to daily plasma exchange.
+Previous retrospective studies demonstrated that rituximab, a monoclonal antibody against CD20, exhibited a high remission rate in refractory cases to plasma exchange.^{47,48} These findings were further supported by subsequent prospective studies, in which rituximab was administrated for two to three weeks at a dose of 375 mg/m2.^{49,50} In the abovementioned studies, rituximab was associated with a minimum risk of relapse and demonstrated a well-tolerable safety profile.9 The 2020 ISTH guideline recommends the addition of rituximab to the standard regimen.
+However, the low level of evidence supporting the addition of rituximab and the fact that many aTTP patients did not develop relapses on the standard regimen, the ISTH panel stated that the addition of rituximab in local settings should be guided by cost-effectiveness analysis and the presence of comorbid autoimmune disease.46 In patients with relapses, the ISTH guideline recommends the addition of corticosteroid and rituximab to plasma exchange; however, special attention should be given to possible adverse events from repeated use of high-dose corticosteroids.46

-Vincristine was studied by many retrospective studies in refractory patients, which achieved acceptable remission rates.51 Previous reports exhibited high efficacy of cyclosporine A in patients with suboptimal response to plasma exchange.52 Thus, the use of vincristine and cyclosporine A should be preserved for severe cases with poor response to other lines of treatment.9
+Vincristine was studied in many retrospective studies in refractory patients, and achieved acceptable remission rates.51 Previous reports exhibited high efficacy of cyclosporine A in patients with suboptimal response to plasma exchange.52 Thus, the use of

-4. Novel Therapeutics
+4. NOVEL THERAPEUTICS

-Recurrence is a major concern in the setting of aTTP, patients with persistent ADAMTS-13 deficiency can develop life-threatening recurrence, which can occur as late as 20 years after aTTP acute episode.^{5,53} Recent studies have investigated the efficacy and clinical utility of several novel drugs for the management of refractory TTP.
-Therapeutics that target platelet adhesion to ultra-large vWF, such as N-acetylcysteine, represent promising agents for patients with TTP.54 The use of recombinant ADAMTS-13 has emerged as another potential agent in the therapeutic arsenal against TTP, which acts by overriding autoantibodies and restoring normal ADAMTS-13 activity.55 A previous case report reported a notable efficacy of bortezomib in a patient with refractory TTP.56 Nonetheless, the clinical application of these agents is still limited by the lack of late-stage clinical trials confirming the efficacy and tolerability of these novel therapeutics.
+Recurrence is a major concern in aTTP, as patients with persistent ADAMTS-13 deficiency can develop life-threatening recurrence, which can occur as late as 20 years after an acute aTTP episode.^{5,53} Recent studies have investigated the efficacy and clinical utility of several novel drugs for the management of refractory TTP.
+Therapeutics that target platelet adhesion to ultra-large VWF, such as N-acetylcysteine, represent promising agents for patients with TTP.54 The use of recombinant ADAMTS-13 has emerged as another potential agent in the therapeutic arsenal against TTP, which acts by overriding autoantibodies and restoring normal ADAMTS-13 activity.55 A previous case report reported a notable efficacy of bortezomib in a patient with refractory TTP.56 Nonetheless, the clinical application of these agents is still limited by the lack of late-stage clinical trials confirming the efficacy and tolerability of these novel therapeutics.